Home Compare A vs IDXX

 Agilent Technologies vs IDEXX Laboratories: Which Stock Looks Stronger in 2026?

-Agilent Technologies holds the cleaner structural position, with the lead spread across stability and valuation.
+Agilent Technologies holds the cleaner structural position, with growth as the main driver and profitability adding further support.
 IDEXX Laboratories still has the edge on profitability, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — Agilent Technologies holds the more constructive position.
 That puts structure and market broadly in agreement — Agilent Technologies's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Both peer scores are relative to the S&P 500 universe, making them directly comparable.

-The clearest score difference appears in stability.
+The clearest separation starts in growth, but stability adds another real layer to the result.
 Agilent Technologies, Inc. leads by 8 points on the overall comparison score.

 INDUSTRY COMPARISON